The following will give some detail of the extraordinary care taken in the build of Plan B.

-This fixture is used to align the keel, locate the ballast at 2.2 degrees cant and set the keel length while the two are bonded.
+This fixture is used to align the keel, locate the ballast at 2.2 degrees cant and to set the keel length while the two are bonded.

 The foils and bulb are finished in white acrylic paint.

 The rudder with shaft weighs 35 gm.
 The keel and bulb are at around 2485 gm, allowing for a later maintenance coat of paint.